Loire Valley Wine Guide

 Savennières is a unique Chenin Blanc area that has been vying for Grand Cru status for some time now.
 Any.
 Day.
 The region is unique in that the vineyards have traditionally been passed from mother to daughter.
 There are three Savennières appellations:

-• Coulee de Serrant AOP This historic (12th Century!) renowned monopoly (single producer region–Nicolas Joly) and France’s only 100% biodynamic AOP.
+• Coulée de Serrant AOP: This historic (12th century!) renowned monopoly (single producer region–Nicolas Joly) and France’s only 100% biodynamic AOP.
 Dry, age-worthy Chenin that is harvested later than most other appellations in the region.

 Anjou-Layon Sweet Wines